 To best understand green tea, we have to look at tea in general.
 Most people drink black tea or variations of it.
 Others like to sip on oolong tea, and some people prefer the white variety of tea.
 What are the differences, and what makes green tea so healthy?

-Tea comes from the leaves of the Camellia Sinensis bush.
+Tea comes from the leaves of the Camellia Sinensis plant.
 The plant comes in two varieties.
 One grows in China and is used for green and white teas.
 The second type of bush is found in India and is used for both oolong and black tea.

 Of the four types of tea, green tea has the most flavonoids, which are plant-based antioxidant chemicals.
 Green tea is the least oxidized when processed, and that is why it is touted as the most beneficial.
+Polyphenols are another type of antioxidant that gives green tea a good name and for all the right reasons.
+Polyphenols stack right up with other anti-inflammatory foods.

 HOW MUCH GREEN TEA SHOULD YOU DRINK A DAY?